dstackai/dstack/docs/docs/concepts/fleets.md

 Once the status of instances changes to `idle`, they can be used by dev environments, tasks, and services.

-### Troubleshooting on-prem fleets
+### Troubleshooting SSH fleets

 !!! info "Resources"
-    If you're creating an on-prem fleet, ensure that the GPU, memory, and disk size are detected properly.
+    If you're creating an SSH fleet, ensure that the GPU, memory, and disk size are detected properly.
     If GPU isn't detected, ensure that the hosts meet the requirements (see above).

 If the status doesn't change to `idle` after a few minutes, ensure that